viswa2/DevOps/aws-fundamentals/README.md

 In computing, a hardware accelerator is a component that can expedite data processing.
 Accelerated computing instances are ideal for workloads such as graphics applications, game streaming, and application streaming.

 `Storage Optimized Instances:`

-are designed for workloads that require high, sequential read and write access to large datasets on local storage.
+Are designed for workloads that require high, sequential read and write access to large datasets on local storage.
 Examples of workloads suitable for storage optimized instances include distributed file systems, data warehousing applications, and high-frequency online transaction processing (OLTP) systems.

 In computing, the term input/output operations per second (IOPS) is a metric that measures the performance of a storage device.
 It indicates how many different input or output operations a device can perform in one second.
 Storage optimized instances are designed to deliver tens of thousands of low-latencies, random IOPS to applications.